johnmichaelkuczynski/newcognitiveprofiler/replit.md

-# Cognitive Profiler Application
+# Mind Profiler Application

 ## Overview

-The Cognitive Profiler is a web application that analyzes writing samples to generate insights about the author's cognitive patterns, reasoning style, and estimated intelligence.
-The application uses an AI-powered text analysis system to process user submissions and provide detailed cognitive profiles.
+The Mind Profiler is a web application that analyzes writing samples to generate insights about the author's cognitive patterns, reasoning style, and estimated intelligence.
+The application uses an AI-powered text analysis system with multiple providers to process user submissions and provide detailed cognitive and psychological profiles.

 ## Recent Changes (October 2025)

-1. **Paywall Removed**: All analysis features are now completely free for everyone.
-No authentication or credits required to use the full multi-provider analysis.
+1. **Credit-Based Payment System**: Implemented Stripe payment integration with word-based credits:
+   - Users must purchase credits to analyze text
+   - Credits are tracked separately per AI provider (Zhi1, Zhi2, Zhi3, Zhi4)
+   - Analysis cost calculated by word count
+   - Real-time credit deduction during analysis

 2. **Special Admin Access**: Username "jmkuczynski" (case-insensitive) has special privileges:
    - Can login without entering a password (password field is optional)
-   - Always displays 999,999 credits (unlimited)
+   - Always displays 999,999 credits per provider (unlimited)
    - Account is auto-created on first login if it doesn't exist

 3. **Provider Rebranding**: AI provider names in the UI have been rebranded: